 Quiet, tabletop activities

-I try to find ways to let Mara (our 2-year old) play at the table quietly, here are some suggestions:
+I try to find ways to the youngest kids play at the table quietly, here are some suggestions:

 - Coloring books and crayons

-- Counting bears, buttons, linking cubes. etc. My kids love to play with math manipulatives when they are 18M-3
+- Counting bears, buttons, linking cubes. etc. My kids love to play with math manipulatives starting at the earliest age up until 3 when they start school.

 - sticker books